canonical/snapd/HACKING.md

     SPREAD_ENABLE_SECURE_BOOT: Enable secure boot in the nested vm in case it is supported (just supported on UC20)
     SPREAD_BUILD_SNAPD_FROM_CURRENT: Build and use either core or snapd snapd from current branch
     SPREAD_CUSTOM_IMAGE_URL: Download and use an custom image from this url

+# Quick intro to hacking on snap-confine

+Hey, welcome to the nice, low-level world of snap-confine

 ## Building the code locally